Boineica/Yord/README.md

 # Yord
-A Open Source discord bot.
-Some of the code was from freecodecamp.com.
-Others, not.
+A Open Source discord bot. other original files or folders are not included.